FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 ## Gleam, Elixir, and the BEAM

-One of my goals for this project was to learn Gleam, which is a new addition to the BEAM family of languages, preceeded by Erlang and Elixir.
+One of my goals for this project was to learn [Gleam][gleam], which is a new addition to the [BEAM family of languages][beam-languages], preceded by [Erlang][erlang] and [Elixir][elixir].
 The main purpose of these languages is to be used for building massively distributed, high-availability systems.
 So I will be the first one to admit that this project doesn't exactly fit the use-case.
-Who knows, maybe I plan to build some distributed system in the future and use this project to learn the languages.
+Who knows, maybe I plan to build some distributed system in the future and treat this project as a means to learn the languages.

-The BEAM is a virtual machine for running Erlang bytecode in the same sense that JVM is a virtual machine for Java, and .NET is a ~virtual machine~ platform for C#.
-And just as Java, Clojure and Scala compile to the JVM bytecode, C#, Visual Basic, and F# compile to the .NET bytecode, Erlang, Elixir, and Gleam compile to the BEAM bytecode.
-Allowing us to share code accross languages.
+The [BEAM][beam] is a virtual machine for running Erlang bytecode in the same sense that JVM is a virtual machine for Java, and .NET is a ~~virtual machine~~ platform for C#.
+And just as Java, Clojure and Scala compile to the JVM bytecode, C#, Visual Basic, and F# compile to the [.NET bytecode][cil], Erlang, Elixir, and Gleam compile to the BEAM bytecode.
+Allowing us to share code across the related languages.

-The main part of this project will be written in Gleam but we will use Elixir interop for some peripherals.
+The main part of this project will be written in Gleam, but we will use Elixir interop for some peripherals.
 Starting with one of them right now.

-To control Stockfish we can use Elixir ports, which is the best interface for interacting with STDIN-based programs that I've ever seen.
+To control Stockfish we can use [Elixir ports][elixir-ports], which is the best abstraction for interacting with STDIN-based programs that I've ever seen.

 ```elixir
 defmodule Stockfish do